 The price of the securities, if known;

 The date and time by which the investor may cancel the investment commitment

 If a campaign that you committed to meets its target, then your investment commitment will transition into a permanent investment unless you cancel within the limits identified on this page.
 Raise Green and the Issuer are prohibited by law from touching your money during the raise period.
 When you invest, your funds go directly to an escrow account held by TriState Bank in the name of North Capital Private Securities, the Escrow Agent.

 If the fundraise succeeds, you will receive a countersigned agreement documenting the purchase of your securities and your money will be released to the company.
 Otherwise, it will be returned to you in full.
 At this point, your investment is complete, and you are an investor in the project or Company!

 - What happens if a project doesn’t raise enough money?

 By regulation, the company sets a target amount for their offering, and raised funds must meet that threshold in order for the company to complete the offering and issue you securities.
 If the company does not raise enough funds by their selected Close (or End Date), then the raise was not successful, is canceled and you will receive a full refund.

 - What do I get when I invest?

-When you invest on Raise Green you receive a financial stake in the project or company in the form of a security.
-Companies on Raise Green may opt to use a variety of different security types including, but not limited to: common stock, non-voting member units, convertible notes, callable notes, or debt notes.
-In addition, most companies choose to give out perks as a reward for your investment.
+When you invest on Raise Green, you receive a financial stake in the project or company in the form of a security.
+Companies that issue securities through Raise Green may opt to use a variety of different security types including, but not limited to: SAFEs (Simple Agreement for Future Equity), common stock or member units, preferred equity, convertible notes, or debt notes.

 Impact investing can be fulfilling beyond the potential monetary return.
 Not only are you joining founders and community leaders on their exciting journey to be more sustainable and become more climate-resilient, you’re betting on a company’s future and gaining a chance to aid in their success.